 The president is the chief executive officer of the university and in that capacity is responsible for all aspects of the institution's operations and affairs.
-Appointed annually by the Board of Regents, the president reports to the senior vice chancellor of academic affairs of the University System of Georgia and recommends to the Board of Regents, through the senior vice chancellor and the chancellor, all institutional matters requiring Regents' approval.
+Appointed annually by the Board of Regents, the president reports to the Executive Vice Chancellor/Chief Academic Office of the University System of Georgia and recommends to the Board of Regents, through the Chancellor's Office, all institutional matters requiring Regents' approval.